![]() |

 8-9:30 a.m. – Continental breakfast and SCWA Annual Meeting (The Collection)

-11 a.m.-noon - Final keynote, Dr. Stacey Hettes: Topic and description TBA
+11 a.m.-noon - Final keynote, Dr. Stacey Hettes: Facing the Page and Finding the Courage to Stare it Down

 Other planned afternoon activities TBA.